66be873d3c44dc776b9db25c restoreative hero - Little Bytes Pediatric Dentistry

 What Is a Pediatric Dental Crown?

-Pediatric dental crowns are a restorative treatment that protects, covers, and restores the shape of a tooth.
+Pediatric dental crowns are a pediatric restorative dentistry treatment protecting, covering, and restoring the shape of a child’s tooth.
 This type of restoration is used to treat a decayed tooth.

 A child may need dental crowns, which are also called caps, for one of these reasons: